Michigan State University Spartans work to advance the common good with uncommon will.

-Michigan State is home to more than 200 areas of study in 17 degree-granting colleges, allowing students to pursue a range of academic offerings.
+Home to more than 200 areas of study in 17 degree-granting colleges, MSU is the place to explore and experiment.
 Students can select from many top-ranked disciplines, including highly ranked programs in Business, Education, Engineering, Management, and Veterinary Medicine.
 In fact, MSU is home to three on-campus medical schools, graduating allopathic (MD) and osteopathic (DO) physicians as well as veterinarians.

 Students who are part of the Honors College at Michigan State join one of the oldest and most prestigious honors colleges in the nation.
-The Honors College at MSU allows students the flexibility to design their own programs of study and offers numerous other benefits such as priority enrollment and honors housing.
-High-achieving MSU students have been recognized around the world; since the 1970s, MSU’s record of Rhodes Scholars has led the Big Ten Conference.
+The Honors College at MSU allows students the flexibility to design their own programs of study and offers numerous other benefits, such as priority enrollment and honors housing.

-Once voted one of the friendliest cities in America, East Lansing is a safe and secure complement to campus that features a vibrant downtown area with shops, boutiques, restaurants, art galleries, and lots of entertainment options.
+Among the top 10 best college cities in the nation, according to Forbes, East Lansing is a safe and secure complement to campus that features a vibrant downtown area with shops, boutiques, restaurants, art galleries, and lots of entertainment options.

 East Lansing, Michigan, is centrally located just minutes away from the capital city of Lansing.
 Known as one of the friendliest cities and best college towns in America, East Lansing features easy access to the beaches of Lake Michigan and the cities of Detroit and Chicago.
 A vibrant arts culture and myriad shops, boutiques, and dining options help make East Lansing popular with students, residents, and tourists.